wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

    * Get full details of your contact form requests: URL, time, phone etc.
  * Track when clients open and read any of your messages
  * Use vCita contact form in any language
- * get more social and let clients fill your contact form directly from your facebook page
+ * Go social and let clients fill your contact form directly from your facebook page
  * And many more contact form features!